 You get a feeling that romance is in the air as you walk through the doors of L’oscar London.
-You soon get affirmation from the two marble cupid sculptures placed on either side of the foyer steps as well as the bronze sculpture of a frolicking nude nymph on tiptoes as she welcomes you into her luxury lair for a much needed staycation.
+You soon have affirmation from the two marble cupid sculptures placed on either side of the foyer steps as well as the bronze sculpture of a frolicking nude nymph on tiptoes as she welcomes you into her luxury lair for a much-needed staycation.

 The opulent royal red and purple, velvet tasselled curtains and gilded mirrors draw you in like being at the theatre to watch a play by Oscar Wilde perhaps.
-L’oscar London mixes the ostentatious wit of bohemian Wilde, mixed with equal measures of sumptuousness, elegance and decadence.
-For example, there are glowing crystal sculptures of birds, lots of birds – all four hundred and ninety-five Lalique-styled birds to be precise; used as lamps throughout L’oscar London, including the magnificent seven floor high chandelier dangling down the wooden staircase.
+L’oscar London mixes the ostentatious wit of bohemian Wilde and equal measures of sumptuousness, elegance and decadence.
+For example, there are glowing crystal sculptures of birds, lots of birds – all four hundred and ninety-five Lalique-styled birds, to be precise; used as lamps throughout L’oscar London, including the magnificent seven-floor high chandelier.

 But what do kingfishers, parakeets and hummingbirds all have in common?
-Well, apart from being our proverbial feathered friends, these birds form part of the overall ‘feathers and wings’ theme has been chosen for this spectacular boutique hotel by Jacques Garcia, the French architect and designer behind the La Mamouia and NoMad hotels.
+Apart from being our feathered friends, these birds form part of the overall ‘feathers and wings’ theme chosen for this spectacular boutique hotel by Jacques Garcia, the French architect and designer behind the La Mamouia and NoMad hotels.

 This is simply one of the most stunning hotels I have ever seen.
-The beauty of this grade two listed building stops conversations and stuns guests into an admirable silence.
-L’oscar London launched in 2018, following a major renovation of this once headquarters for the Baptist Church, which was built in the 1900s.
-The Edwardian architecture, built in the Neo-Baroque style lends itself to the influences of Eighteenth-Century French architecture, but also the British Arts and Craft movement.
-The building suffered bomb damage during WWII and the dwindling congregation led to its imminent closure.
+The beauty of this grade two-listed building stops conversations and stuns us into an admirable silence.
+L’oscar London launched in 2018, following a major renovation of the once headquarters for the Baptist Church, which was built in the 1900s.
+The Edwardian architecture, built in the Neo-Baroque style, lends itself to the influences of Eighteenth-Century French architecture but also the British Arts and Crafts movement.
+The building suffered bomb damage during WWII, and the dwindling congregation led to its imminent closure.
 It remained derelict for decades before restoration began in 2012 by master craftsmen, creating 39 stunning bedrooms.

-All staff members are charming and the service is exceptional.
-Chris, the concierge has the prestigious Golden Keys and he can make both recommendations and reservations for you as well as plan your itinerary.
-Speak to Chris who will gladly take you on a historical tour through various rooms; marvelling at the original features such as the ornate carved Doulton fireplaces, plastered ceilings, oak panelling and the grand wooden staircase.
-The area under the dome of the former chapel at the Baptist Bar is spectacular and can be hired as a private event space for a romantic wedding perhaps?
+All staff members are charming, and the service is exceptional.
+The concierge has the prestigious Golden Keys and can make recommendations and reservations for you and plan your itinerary.
+Speak to the team, who will gladly take you on a historical tour through various rooms, marvelling at the original features such as the ornate carved Doulton fireplaces, plastered ceilings, oak panelling, a Grand Library out of a period film and the grand wooden staircase.
+The area under the dome of the former chapel at the Baptist Bar is spectacular and can be hired as a private event space for a romantic wedding, perhaps?

-The Deluxe room is one of thirty-nine guestrooms and suites at L’oscar London.
-The spacious room has a seating area as well as a private hallway leading to a large marble and onyx bathroom with twin rainforest showers (nothing like avoiding arguments over taking too long in the shower) and a deep luxurious bathtub that is big enough for two.
+This Junior Suite is one of 39 guestrooms and suites at L’oscar London.
+There are over 10 room categories offering plenty of choice with some unique rooms, including a two bedroom suite.
+The spacious room has a seating area as well as a private hallway leading to a large marble and onyx bathroom with a rainforest shower and a deep luxurious bathtub that is big enough for two.
 The bathroom comes complete with bespoke lush Roja Dove bath products.
-Interestingly, Roja Dove have also created a perfume for the hotel, L’oscar Pour Homme; where the central note is Carnation, Oscar Wilde’s favourite flower.
+Interestingly, Roja Dove has also created a perfume for the hotel, L’oscar Pour Homme, where the central note is Carnation, Oscar Wilde’s favourite flower.

 Peacock feathers made with silk gold threads adorn the wardrobe doors, bed headboard and cushions.
-Beautiful artwork in keeping with the Edwardian features of the room hang on the walls.
+Beautiful artwork in keeping with the Edwardian features of the room hanging on the walls.
 The attention to detail is meticulous throughout.
 There is even a control panel by either bedside to control the lighting for all areas of the room, including the bathroom.
-This is a particularly useful feature for those that want to set the romantic mood lighting without having to get up from the extremely comfortable king-sized bed, not to mention from under the Icelandic hand-picked down feather duvet.
-For dog owners, the room is also dog friendly.
+This is a particularly useful feature for those who want to set the romantic mood lighting without getting up from the extremely comfortable king-sized bed, not to mention from under the Icelandic hand-picked down feather duvet.

 Based in Holborn, L’oscar London is ideal for guests that are looking for an elegant stay near London’s West End; the markets and shops of Covent Garden and the restaurants and bars of Soho are all within walking distance from the hotel.
 Holborn Underground station is located a few meters away, providing a fast and convenient way to travel to the city or to the museums of South Kensington.

-I was in an eggs Royale sort of mood, and I was not disappointed.
-In fact, being accustomed to fine dining in the most fashionable of restaurants in town, L’oscar London would be just the type of restaurant Wilde would enjoy, although he probably wouldn’t make the 10:30am last breakfast order and if he did, it would be a rather sombre affair as ‘only dull people are brilliant at breakfast’ or so he claimed.
+I was in a pancake kind sort of mood, and I was not disappointed.
+In fact, being accustomed to fine dining in the most fashionable of restaurants in town, L’oscar London would be just the type of restaurant Wilde would enjoy, although he probably wouldn’t make the 10:30 am last breakfast order, and if he did, it would be a rather sombre affair as ‘only dull people are brilliant at breakfast’ or so he claimed.